anecdata/Socket/README.md

 # Socket
 TCP and UDP socket examples and helpers for use with CircuitPython.
 Easy to modify: Add exception handling, context managers; make TCP examples re-use connections or make new connections.
+ESP32-S2 and CPython TCP examples based on https://github.com/adafruit/circuitpython/tree/main/tests/circuitpython-manual/socketpool/

 More examples: